 What is the turnaround time for a stitching request?

 Stitching is a very complex process.
-Every "stitch" is unique and requires between 1 to 20 hours to complete.
+Every "stitch" is unique and requires 20 hours or more to complete.
 Therefore, it could take weeks to complete a single stitching request, depending on how long the wait is for us to even start the work.

 How many spaces can I stitch together?